defold/doc/docs/en/manuals/live-update.md

 : This option tells Defold to automatically upload excluded resources to an Amazon Web Service (AWS) S3 bucket.
 Fill in your AWS *Credential profile* name, select the appropriate *Bucket* and provide a *Prefix* name.
 [See below for details how to set up an AWS account](#_setting_up_amazon_web_service).

 `Zip`
 : This option tells Defold to create a Zip archive file with any excluded resources.
-The archive is saved at location of the *Export path* setting.
+The archive is saved at the location specified in the *Export path* setting.

 ## Scripting with excluded collection proxies